 Schedule, Schedules, Schedule 1, 2, 3, 4 and 5 are references to the individual or collective schedules to Section IV.A. of the Tariff.

+Schedule 20 Service Provider (SSP) references Schedule 20A Service Providers and/or Schedule 20B Service Provider.

-Schedule 20A Service Provider (SSP) is defined in Schedule 20A to Section II of this Tariff.
+Schedule 20A Service Provider is defined in Schedule 20A to Section II of this Tariff.

+Schedule 20B Service Provider refers to NECEC as defined in Schedule 20B to Section II of this Tariff.

 Scheduling Service, for purposes of Section IV.A and Section IV.B of the Tariff, is the service described in Schedule 1 to Section IV.A of the Tariff.